-As I celebrate graduation from college, I look back with joy but also realize that there are a few things I wish I had done differently.
+As I celebrate graduation from college, I look back with joy and realize that there are a few things I wish I had done differently.
 Even though I had a lot of fun during college and truly enjoyed it, I have some regrets and hope that sharing them might keep someone else from making them.

 Nine regrets I have as I graduate from college